 Selling a house in Louisiana without proper marketing is like hosting a craw fish boil and forgetting the spices.
 In a competitive market, you’ve got to showcase what makes your property stand out, or it’ll just get lost in the crowd:

-• Put a “For Sale” Yard Sign: Whether you’re in the heart of Baton Rouge or a peaceful suburb on the Northshore, a well-placed FSBO yard sign can attract potential buyers.
-And Houzeo’s Gold plan gives you a customizable sign with a QR code.
-Just one scan will send buyers directly to your list.
+Put a “For Sale” Yard Sign: Buyers are always looking for homes in the best places to live in Louisiana.
+Whether you’re in Shreveport or New Orleans, a well-placed yard sign can grab attention.
+Houzeo’s Gold plan gives you a customizable sign with a QR code.
+Just one scan will send buyers directly to your listing!

 Listing your home on the MLS gets attention, but showings and open houses seal the deal.
 Buyers can’t picture life in the Bayou State without seeing the cypress trees, the bayou, or backyard live oaks.
 Here’s how to highlight your home’s best features: